TicketsBot-cloud/docs/src/introduction/introduction.md

 # Tickets V2 Bot Official Documentation

 These Docs will help you with:
-* setting up the Bot
+* Setting up the Bot
-* explain each feature of the Bot
+* Explain each feature of the Bot
-* tell you how to set each feature up
+* Tell you how to set each feature up
-* how to use the bot correctly
+* How to use the bot correctly
-* how to fix issues with permissions
+* How to fix issues with permissions

 ## These Docs are a living Document
 Updates to the docs are made frequently.